“The purpose of service in ACA is to support one another in becoming responsible for our own well-being.”

 Mail goes to:

 ACA includes sponsorship as an essential part of the ACA program.
 There is an entire chapter devoted to it; Chapter 11.
-If you have no meetings in your town, there are phone meetings and internet meetings where a person can find the ability to include sponsorship into their recovery program.
+If you do not have any meetings in your town, there are phone meetings and internet meetings where a person can find the ability to include sponsorship into their recovery program.
 There are many forms of sponsorship in ACA

 “Starting a new meeting requires determination and work, but the reward of watching others find the ACA way of life is worth it.”